150 Industry Leading Women CFOs

 Below is Willard Powell’s full list of 150 Industry Leading Women CFOs having significant business operations in the United States.

 A Time For Change

-2020 has been challenging year as the COVID-19 pandemic has forced every major organization to rethink traditional business strategies.
+The COVID-19 pandemic has forced every major organization to rethink traditional business strategies.
 Many firms have reduced hiring budgets, but increased their level of focus on transformation initiatives, including diversity hiring.
 Over the last decade, major corporations have hired more men into the CFO role than women by roughly a 5 to 1 ratio.
 The time for change and more equitable hiring is long overdue.
 Firms are hiring women CFOs in greater numbers.

 The Path from CFO to CEO